wmyshuangyi/Disappearing-Animals/_exhibitosteichthyes/tenualosa_reevesii.md

 ---
 ## Descriptions

 Characteristics: Its head is laterally flattened and the anterior end is blunt.
-The back of the head is usually smooth.
-Its eyes are small, laterally anteriorly positioned, with well-developed fatty eyelids that cover almost half of the eyes.
-The body is covered with rounded scales that are not easily dislodged.
-Anterior part of scales with 5 to 7 transverse lines of grooves.
-Pectoral and ventral fins with short axillary scales at base.
-Dorsal fins begin slightly posteriorly above the center of the body.
+Back of the head is usually smooth.
 The dorsal surface of the body is green.
-The sides and belly are silvery white.
-Spotted on the side of the body in juveniles.
-The muzzle is creamy white.
-The dorsal side of the muzzle is pale grey.
-Fins yellowish and with greyish-black dorsal and caudal fin margins.
+The sides and belly are silvery white with spots on the side of the body in juveniles.
 Males are average 44 cm in length and 1.3 kg in weight[1].

 Distribution: Tenualosa reevesii normally inhabits seawater and makes its reproductive migration up rivers in late spring and early summer [2].
 Juveniles grow within the rivers and lakes and generally grow to about 150mm before entering the sea, where they develop and grow.
 It is found in Fujian, Jiangxi, Hainan, Zhejiang, Guangdong, Hong Kong, Macau and Taiwan provinces in China.